Less LLM, More Documents: Searching for Improved RAG: Experiment

 \subsubsection{Compensation Effect.}

 Our results show clear evidence that corpus expansion enables smaller models to match or even outperform larger counterparts.
-On NQ, as shown in Table~\ref{tab:nq-all-metrics-catchup}, we find that the smallest model needs more corpus to surpass the larger model $n^{\star}(0.6\text{B}\!\to\!1.7\text{B})=5$.
-For larger generators, compensation is much easier: $n^{\star}(4\text{B}\!\to\!8\text{B})=2$ and $n^{\star}(8\text{B}\!\to\!14\text{B})=2$.
+On NQ, as shown in Table~\ref{tab:nq-all-metrics-catchup}, we find that the smallest model needs more corpus to surpass the larger model $n^{\star}(0.6\text{B}\!\to\!1.7\text{B})=6$.
+For larger models, it is much easier: $n^{\star}(4\text{B}\!\to\!8\text{B})=2$ and $n^{\star}(8\text{B}\!\to\!14\text{B})=2$.
 These results indicate that, under our setup, scaling corpus size can be a more effective and efficient lever than simply scaling LLM size.
 Figures~\ref{fig:nq-plot-f1} and~\ref{fig:nq-plot-em} visualize these catch-up points.

 The same trend holds on TriviaQA and WebQ (Table~\ref{tab:catchup-summary}).
-In the tiny-model regime, corpus scaling is inefficient: e.g., $n^{\star}(0.6\text{B}\!\to\!1.7\text{B})=10$ and $n^{\star}(1.7\text{B}\!\to\!4\text{B})=7$ on TriviaQA.
-This indicates that corpus scaling is less efficient in the tiny-model regime.
-In contrast, once the generator reaches medium to large scale, only \textbf{doubling} the corpus is typically sufficient to catch up with the next-tier model.
-For instance, we find that $n^{\star}(4\text{B} \to 8\text{B}) = 2$ and $n^{\star}(8\text{B} \to 14\text{B}) = 2$ on NQ and TriviaQA, and at most $n^{\star}=3$ on WebQ.
-Detailed results for TriviaQA and WebQ are provided in Table~\ref{tab:triviaqa-all-metrics-catchup} and ~\ref{tab:webq-all-metrics-catchup} within the Appendix.
+In the tiny-model regime (sub-2B parameters), corpus scaling is inefficient: e.g., $n^{\star}(0.6\text{B}\!\to\!1.7\text{B})=10$ and $n^{\star}(1.7\text{B}\!\to\!4\text{B})=7$ on TriviaQA, indicating weaker scaling efficiency at small model sizes.
+In contrast, once the generator reaches medium to large scale (roughly 4$\sim$14B parameters), \textbf{doubling} the corpus is typically sufficient to catch up with the next-tier model.
+For example, $n^{\star}(4\text{B} \to 8\text{B}) = 2$ and $n^{\star}(8\text{B} \to 14\text{B}) = 2$ on NQ and TriviaQA, and at most $n^{\star}=3$ on WebQ.
+Detailed results for TriviaQA and WebQ are provided in Table~\ref{tab:triviaqa-all-metrics-catchup} and Table~\ref{tab:webq-all-metrics-catchup} in the Appendix; using \texttt{Qwen3-Embedding} as the retriever on NQ yields nearly identical $n^{\star}$ patterns, suggesting this trend transfers across embedding models.